-Students earning a second grade of "C" in a concurrent or subsequent course will be academically dismissed and will be ineligible to apply for readmission to any graduate program in nursing at The University of Mobile.
+Students earning a second grade of "C" in a concurrent or subsequent graduate nursing course will be academically dismissed and will be ineligible to apply for readmission to any graduate program in nursing at The University of Mobile.

-Students earning a grade of a "D" or "F" or "Unsatisfactory" will receive an academic dismissal and will be ineligible to apply for readmission to any graduate program in nursing at The University of Mobile.
+Students earning a grade of a "D" or "F" or "Unsatisfactory" in any graduate nursing course will receive an academic dismissal and will be ineligible to apply for readmission to any graduate program in nursing at The University of Mobile.